• Skip to primary navigation

 • It is not as time-consuming as most hot cross buns recipes.
 You only need the buns to rise once!

 • No raisins!
-I am not a fan of raisins so I had to develop a recipe that excluded them, Feel free to use raisins or other dried fruits like currants if you want to.
-I talk more about variations to the recipe down in the post.
+I am not a fan of raisins, so I had to develop a recipe that excluded them.
+Feel free to use raisins or other dried fruits like currants if you want to.
+I talk more about variations to the recipe below.

 • So flavorful!
 These are not ordinary buns.
 They are filled with flavor and the aroma that fills the house while baking them is everything!